sjengle/cs186-fall2019/syllabus.md

   - Describe on-campus support provided by the CS Department and University
   - Engage with technical communities on and off campus
-  - Improve their in-class oral communication skills
+  - Improve in-class oral communication skills

 This course counts towards general electives.
 It does not count towards the CS major or minor.